 I primarily work as a kindergarten teacher.
 My work as a freelance translator is motivated by my passion for the German and English languages.
 Because I enjoy the securities of my job as an educator, I have the freedom to work as an artist when translating.
 I am not forced to simultaneously take on too many projects and can dedicate myself to each text, paying attention to detail until I, and my client, are satisfied.

-I have translation experience in various fields, ranging from academic studies in education to contracts, manuals, investor letters and personal websites.
-Every text has its own tone, and so I approach each one with openness and curiosity, including texts within my fields of expertise: philosophy, education, sociolinguistics, music, bikes, sports...
+I have translation experience in various fields, ranging from academic studies in education to contracts, manuals, investor letters, personal websites and children's audiobooks.
+Every text has its own tone, and so I approach each one with openness and curiosity, including texts within my fields of expertise.